And Jephthah vowed a vow to the Lord, and said, "If You will indeed give the children of Ammon into my hand,

-30. And Jephthah vowed a vow to the LORD, and said, "If You will indeed give the children of Ammon into my hand, 31.
-Then it shall be that whatever comes out from the doors of my house to meet me when I return in peace from the children of Ammon, surely it shall belong to the LORD, or I will offer it up instead of a burnt offering."
-(Judges 11:30 - 31, HBFV)
+Then it shall be that whatever comes out from the doors of my house to meet me when I return in peace from the children of Ammon, surely it shall belong to the Lord, or I will offer it up instead of a burnt offering (sacrifice)" (Judges 11:30 - 31, HBFV).

-Did he keep his vow or not?
-Did he give his daughter as a burnt offering to the Lord?
-Are there other possibilities of what might have happened?
-A quick read of the passage, especially in the King James Bible, would lead one to conclude that a human sacrifice to God was carried out since a vow must be kept (Numbers 30:2).
+A quick read of the above passage, especially in the King James Bible, would lead one to conclude that a human sacrifice to God was carried out since a vow must be kept (Numbers 30:2).
 An in-depth study regarding this vow, however, points to a different outcome.

 Jephthah was not an ignorant man.
-He knew the law well enough to accurately recount for the king of Ammon how the Israelites, THREE HUNDRED YEARS previous, came to possess territory that the Ammonites controlled (Judges 11:12 - 22).
-He would have no doubt known through the Law that God did not accept human sacrifices.
-In fact, the Eternal made it clear to ancient Israel that they were NOT to worship him through sacrificing humans as was done by the neighboring peoples.
+He knew the law well enough to accurately recount for the king of Ammon how the Israelites, three hundred years previous, came to possess territory that the Ammonites controlled (Judges 11:12 - 22).
+He would have known that the Law that God forbid human sacrifices (Deuteronomy 12:31, see also Deuteronomy 18:10 and Leviticus 18:21, 20:2 - 5).

-Here is something to consider.
-The 11th chapter of the book of Hebrews contains the names of sixteen Old Testament men and women whose faith in God was especially noteworthy.
 In verse 32 of Hebrews 11, listed among faithful men such as Gideon, Samson, King David and Samuel is Jephthah!
-It is hard to imagine that he would be held up as an example of great faith to New Testament Christians had he killed then burned his daughter to 'honor' the Lord!
-Also, note that even IF he desired to offer his daughter to God, finding a priest at the tabernacle in Shiloh who would kill, skin, cut into pieces then burn his child before the Lord (required for burnt offerings - Leviticus 1) would have been almost impossible.
+It is hard to imagine that he would be held up as an example of great faith to New Testament Christians had he killed then burned his child to 'honor' the Lord!

-Her request is not only odd but makes no sense IF we assume she understood the vow as costing her life.
-Why would she ask to mourn her VIRGINITY with her friends instead of desiring to spend the remaining time she had with her mourning father?
-If her death were fast approaching, one would expect she would bemoan her short life rather than missing the opportunity for sex.
-Verse 39 of the same chapter tells us what happened when she came home.
+The request of the daughter makes no sense if we assume she understood the vow as costing her life.
+Why would she ask to mourn her virginity with her friends instead of desiring to spend the remaining time she had with her mourning father?

-The most reasonable conclusion given all the facts and what the BIBLE says is that Jephthah did not sacrifice his daughter, his only child, as a burnt offering.
+The most reasonable conclusion is that Jephthah did not sacrifice his daughter as a burnt offering.
 Instead, he consecrated her as a perpetual virgin in the service of the Lord.
 This is why she mourned not the ending of her life, but the loss of being able to marry.
 What ultimately happened fulfilled the vow that whoever came out of the house would 'belong to' or be dedicated to serving God.